Step-by-step instructions on how to use gel stain for an oak mantel makeover. Update your old honey oak trim with this easy process.

 Supplies:

-General Finishes Gel Stain Mahogany Brown
+- General Finishes Gel Stain in Brown Mahagony

 I had heard great things about General Finishes gel stains, and luckily it’s sold locally at the Woodsmith’s store in Des Moines, so I was able to go to the store and ask the people there some questions on what color I wanted to use for my oak mantel makeover.